johnmuth/toxiproxy-docker-compose-example/README.md

 # toxiproxy-docker-compose-example

-This is a simple demonstration of one way to use toxiproxy with docker-compose.
+This is a simple demonstration of one way to use [toxiproxy](https://github.com/Shopify/toxiproxy) with [docker-compose](https://docs.docker.com/compose/).

+## Why?

+I wanted to test the behavior of an application when one of its dependencies - a database, a remote http API, etc. - is slow, or otherwise unreliable.

+Toxiproxy is a TCP proxy between your application and any dependency.

+But I couldn't quite get it to work with docker-compose, so I created this bare-bones project.

 It might be possible to do this more simply, but it's the first thing I got working.

+## Overview

 Four services are defined in docker-compose.yml: